cjallen58/Gyro_Kalman/README.txt

  - If I spent the time to tune im confident i could get a more stable angle reading

 Next I need to add the magnetometer to the system to get my heading.
+ - magnetomoter part number is
+ - magnetometer address found as 0x0d
+ -
 Following the magnetometer will be adding an rf transmitter and reciever so that i can send control input